-He works at the Phonetics Laboratory of the University of Barcelona since 2007 and he is a member of the Group of Prosodic Studies at the Pompeu Fabra University since 2009.
-Since 2017 he is a research fellow at the University of South Africa (Department of Linguistics and Modern Languages).
+He has been working at the Phonetics Laboratory of the University of Barcelona since 2007 and he has been a member of the Group of Prosodic Studies at the Pompeu Fabra University since 2009.
+He is also a research fellow at the University of South Africa (Department of Linguistics and Modern Languages).

 He is non-tenured professor at the Department of Spanish Philology of the University of Barcelona, where he has taught several subjects (Sociolinguistics, Historical linguistics, Syntax and Spanish Normative Grammar).
 Ha also teaches in the MA in Learning Difficulties and Language Disorders (Universitat Oberta de Catalunya) and has taught acoustic phonetics in the MA in Phonetics at the CISC (Madrid).